 Yes.
 Please keep in mind that due to the overwhelming popularity of this contest, we simply cannot accept incomplete registration forms or promissory emails.
 Thank you for your cooperation.

 Each year, we accept online pre-registration from June 1 until August 19 (or until all openings are filled.)

 First, consolidate them into a single Word document and email this document no later than August 19.
 (Email address will be given upon completion of your registration.)

 It couldn't hurt.
 We make every effort to ensure that your entry is present at the contest; but, we are human and things can happen.
 Be prepared should that rare missing registration happens to be yours.
 Simple printouts of screen grabs will be sufficient.

 Yes.
-Once you submit your registration, you will be redirected to an online confirmation page that you may print.
+Once you submit your registration, you will be redirected to an online confirmation page.
 If you receive the confirmation page then we have received your registration.
-Automated email is not infallible so assume you won't get it and print the online confirmation page version.
-Your confirmation will include instructions for submitting your documentation.
+Please print this page for your records.
+You will NOT be receiving an automated email reiterating the information on the confirmation page.
+The confirmation page will include instructions for submitting your documentation.

 By submitting the registration form below, you are acknowledging that you have read the above FAQs and agree to abide by any rules and stipulations outlined therein.
 Dragon Con reserves the right to make changes and substitutions including, but not limited to: time, location, awards, emcees, judges, etc. Upon completion of the below form, you agree to email copies of your documentation that clearly shows the judges the construction process of the costume that you are entering into this contest to the email address that will be provided upon completion of the registration form.